12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Explanation

-Which famous slogan did Lal Bahadur Shastri coin during his brief Prime Ministership?
+What famous slogan did Lal Bahadur Shastri coin during his brief Prime Ministership to symbolize India's resolve to face its challenges?

 A Garibi Hatao